Learning from mistakes with human factors knowledge

 Find out more about our Human Factors services now!

 We support with many years of experience in the field of consulting – training – e-learning!

 This has led to the introduction of mandatory human factors training for a large proportion of aviation personnel (crews, mechanics, engineers, ATC, etc.).
-The aim of these trainings is to address the insights that contribute to the understanding of human errors among the people involved at all levels of the company.
-In this way, indirect and, where applicable, direct causes and consequences of human errors are identified at the same time, thus enabling safer and more effective work performance.
+The aim of these trainings is to address the findings that contribute to the understanding of human errors among the people involved at all levels of the company.
+The aim of these trainings is to address the findings that contribute to the understanding of human errors among the people involved at all levels of the company.

 Error culture – sustainably eliminating human errors

-An important element in the discussion of human factors is also the corporate error culture.
+An important component in the discussion of human factors is also the corporate error culture.
 The goal is to change the minds of those involved.
 In many organizations, systematic error reflection still leads a shadowy existence.
-The focus is on the fast elimination of errors and less on the future prevention of the same or similar occurrences.
+The focus is on the subsequent elimination of errors and less on the future prevention of the same or similar occurrences.
 However, this thinking is expensive.
-It leads to errors being corrected, but not their root-causes.
+It leads to errors being corrected, but not their causes.
 The recurrence of the same or similar errors is thus only a matter of time.
-Particularly in the aviation industry (and also in medicine), there must be a working atmosphere in which it is permissible to openly address and discuss errors without “finger pointing” at people who have behaved incorrectly.
+Particularly in companies in the aviation industry, there must be a working atmosphere in which it is permissible to openly address and discuss errors without “pointing fingers” at people who have behaved incorrectly.
 A punitive error culture involves the risk that errors will be concealed and covered up, and in the worst case even repeated due to a lack of communication.

 Thus, a distinctive error culture has developed in aviation with effective tools and methods aimed at identifying errors and incidents and permanently preventing or controlling them.
-At the same time, these tools are intended to improve the awareness for errors and achieve learning effects among employees.
+At the same time, these tools are intended to heighten error awareness and achieve learning effects among employees.
 Errors are considered to be a gain in knowledge.

 Do you already know our books on technical aviation management?